rubrican-research/fpcwebapp/README.md

 <img src="https://github.com/stanley643212/fpcwebapp/assets/33192595/5930b133-b41c-4948-9a6f-fd80f1655220" alt="drawing" width="120"/>

 # Barebones Web Server in FPC/Lazarus
-Building a full-featured webserver for an htmx based web application needs a simple and manageable server codebase.
+Building a full-featured webserver for an htmx based web application needs a manageable server codebase = Easy to setup, easy to read, easy to refactor with easy/quick database access.
+Object Pascal is overlooked by reviewers and webdevs.
+It is probably because there are not many tutorial videos that showcase the wide capbabilities of the language rather than a flaw in the technology.

 This project is to showcase the simplicity of the developer experience of doing so in FPC/Lazarus and to highlight the cross-platform capabilities of FPC.
 The final binary is blazingly fast and can run efficently on a single-core, 1GB RAM virtual machine.
+As a language, Object Pascal compares favourably with other languages in terms of how easy it is to get started with it.
+Where it shines, afaik, it the inherent syntax structure that offers many ways to organize your code and navigate through different sections.
+It is orders of magnitude easier to figure out the logic in a large Object Pascal project (Lazarus, Delphi) than any others that I've delved into.

 This project has only been possible because of the dedication and persistance of the FPC/Lazarus team, the amazing micro-services framework for FPC [Brook Tardigrade](https://github.com/risoflora/brookframework), the cryptography library [Rhl](https://github.com/maciejkaczkowski/rhl).